TheresaLui/SelfHelpContent_v2/problemscopingques-netappadconnector.md

             "id": "ostypevm",
             "order": 2,
             "controlType": "textbox",
-            "displayLabel": "Is the username a valid username on the active directory?"
+            "displayLabel": "Is the username a valid username on the active directory?", "watermarkText": "Is the username a valid username on the active directory?", "required": true
-            "required": true
         },
 		{